obl0nsky/blog/content/posts/ferrante.md

 is        | verb
 anonymous | adjective

-This is a non-trivial task and there have been many attempts to solve it over the years.
-We can't just have a mapping from a word to a part of speech as some words can be used in more than one way.
+Doing this computationally is a non-trivial task and there have been many attempts to implement algorithms to do it over the years.
+One of the main problems lies in the fact that we can't just have a mapping from a word to a part of speech as some words can be used in more than one way.
 For example, consider the sentence "Graham hounds the dilettante".
 In this instance, 'hounds' is used as a verb.
-Now consider the sentence "Andrew released the hounds".
+Now consider the sentence "Andrew tended to the hounds".
 In this instance, 'hounds' is used as a plural noun.

 Furthermore, consider the following sentence: "Simon was entertaining last night".
 We cannot deduce which part of speech 'entertaining' represents.
 Was Simon hosting guests, or was he providing delight?

-[Insert bit about how POS is done here]
+These ambiguities might not be too problematic depending on what accuracy we would like to achieve.
+Work that has been done on a corpus of real world text has shown that if we assign to each word its most common part-of-speech, and assign 'proper noun' to any unknowns, we can attain 90% accuracy in the tagging.

+One way to counter ambiguity is to consider the surrounding words.
+For example, an word following a 'the' is likely to be a noun or an adjective.
+So if the word 'hound' succeeds a 'the', we can be reasonably confident it won't be being used as a verb and so can attribute it to being a noun (as 'hound' cannot be used as an adjective).
+This idea has been formalised using hidden markov models and can achieve accuracy of 93-95%.

 Another optional step of normalisation is to reduce verb conjugations to their 'dictionary entry' form.
-For example, _amico_, _amica_ and _amici_ will all be reduced to _amico_.
+For example, _amico_, _amica_ and _amici_ should all be reduced to _amico_.

-Picking which normalisation strategies to use is mainly an art.
-All that matters for the authorship identification techniques we define below is that for each corpus text \\(A_i\\), we normalise to a list of tokens of the same type.
+Picking which normalisation strategies to use is dependent on the context and maybe require subjective judgement.
+All that matters for the authorship identification techniques we define below is that for each corpus text, we normalise it to a list of tokens of the same type.

 ### Terminology
 We shall define some terminology.
 Let \\(Q\\) be a query text (i.e. the text we would like to attribute authorship to) and let \\(A_1, \dots, A_k\\) be the corpus texts (i.e. the texts we would like out query text to match against).
 Let \\(C := A_1 + \dots + A_k\\) be the concatenation of all the corpus texts.
-Let \\(B_i\\) be the concatenation of all texts by author \\(i\\). [will i actually use this?].
+Let \\(B_j\\) be the concatenation of all texts by author \\(j\\).
 Tokens will be referred to using the letter \\(t\\).

+### Methods

-### Delta method
+#### Delta method

 The first technique that Savoy employs is the delta method.
 This was first described in a paper titled [_‘Delta’: a Measure of Stylistic Difference and a Guide to Likely Authorship_](https://academic.oup.com/dsh/article/17/3/267/929277) by John Burrows.
 In it, he introduces the method and then shows that it can correctly identify the authors of texts by English Restoration poets such as John Milton.
-The technique is fairly elementary.
-We aim to give a query text \\(Q\\) a delta score (often just denoted with the character \\(\Delta\\)) against a source text \\(A_i\\).
+The technique is fairly elementary (although it was described as 'ground-breaking' in [one paper](https://academic.oup.com/dsh/article/32/suppl_2/ii4/3865676)!).
+We aim to give a query text \\(Q\\) a delta score (often just denoted with the character \\(\Delta\\)) against an author corpus \\(B_j\\).
 The lower the delta, the more similar the texts.

 The way we calculate this is as follows.
 We take a list of \\(N\\) popular tokens.
-Often this is just the top \\(N\\) token in the entire corpus.
+Often this is just the top \\(N\\) tokens in the entire corpus.
 For each token \\(t_i\\) in this list and for each author corpus \\(B_j\\) we first calculate the frequency with which that token appears in that corpus.
-That is we define
+That is,  we define

 $$f_i(B_j) := \frac{|\{t : t \in B_j, t = t_i\}|}{|B_j|}$$